Keeping Children Safe

 The curriculum deals with safeguarding in two key ways:

 Firstly the curriculum teaches children relevant issues such as Drugs and Alcohol, Sex and Relationships Road Safety and Stranger Danger.
 Children are encouraged to explore and discuss these issues together and with their teachers.
-We also discuss a wide range of issues around safety and wellbeing on a very regular basis in whole school assemblies with Ms. Westcott, Mrs. Dollings, Ms. Maslen and Mr Doody.
+We also discuss a wide range of issues around safety and wellbeing on a very regular basis in whole school assemblies with Ms. Westcott, Mr. Doody and Ms. Maslen

 Secondly the curriculum is designed so that safety issues within the subject are discussed and safe practices are taught, such as using equipment properly in P.E. and Design Technology.
 At all times there has to be appropriate staffing levels and when the curriculum is being taken out of school appropriate and agreed pupil/adult ratios are maintained.